‘Can I just call it a space? Perhaps it’s a mixture of a gallery, a studio and a project space. I don’t know the actual answer to this question yet.”

 It is just after 09:30 on a Thursday morning and this is the first thing fine artist Banele Khoza says when asked what he would call his new creative space.

 At the beginning of August, the artist opened BKhz in the former home of design company Dokter and Misses at 68 Juta Street in Braamfontein, suddenly becoming neighbours with the Stevenson contemporary art gallery.
+In turn, Dokter and Misses moved to a design precinct down the road at 99 Juta.

 In the six weeks since Khoza moved in to 68 Juta Street,BKhz has become part gallery, part studio and a meeting place where the door is open to all those curious enough to come inside, look at the work and make friends.